 Results

-As we released functionality to test groups, and eventually, all users, data and user feedback made it clear that intentional deviation, when it’s rooted in behavior, created clarity rather than confusion.
+As we released functionality to test groups (and eventually all users), data and user feedback made it clear that intentional deviation, when it’s rooted in behavior, created clarity rather than confusion.